NCERT Solutions For Class 10 Civics Chapter 7 Outcomes of Democracy. Question and Answer.

 become rich.

-health, education and spend more on industries and infrastructure.
+poverty reduction, health, education and spend more on industries and

 Answer:

-If we compare democracy and dictatorship regimes between 1950 and 2000, we
+democracy and dictatorship regimes between 1950 and 2000, we find countries

-find countries under dictatorship to be more- economically advanced.
-But if we
+under dictatorship to be more- economically advanced.
+But if we compare them

 This leads us the conclusion that any set-up of the government, democratic or non-democratic, is not a guarantee the economic development of a nation.
 Several other factors also needed the economic advancement of a country.
 So dictatorship cannot be supported at cost of other positive aspect such as Freedom, dignity etc. that can be provided by democracy only.